Singapore Air Force Museum

 The Singapore Air Force Museum (also known as the Republic of Singapore Air Force Museum or simply the Air Force Museum) is located at 400 Airport Road, Singapore, adjacent to Paya Lebar Air Base.

-The museum is open Tuesday – Saturday 09:00 – 16:00 and closed on Sundays, Mondays, Public Holidays, Christmas Eve, New Year's Eve & Lunar New Year's Eve.
+The museum is open from 10:00 to 17:00 daily, except on Wednesdays.

 History

-The Air Force Museum is a physical embodiment of the history, heritage, and values of the Republic of Singapore Air Force.
-Since its inception at Changi Air Base on 1 September 1988, the museum has come a long way.
-Today, it stands in a compound next to Paya Lebar Air Base and creatively combines original artefacts with interactive media.
+The Air Force Museum was opened on 1 September 1988 at Changi Air Base.
+It was moved to a compound next to Paya Lebar Air Base and combined original artefacts with interactive media.
 It includes an indoor exhibition, a gift shop and both indoor and outdoor static aircraft displays.

-It was renovated in 2015 to update the changes in the restructuring of the airforce and will be undergoing another renovation starting from September 2025.
+It was renovated in 2015 to update the changes in the restructuring of the airforce and underwent a renovation starting from September 2025, which was completed in June 2026.
+Following this renovation, when the museum re-opened on 17 June 2026, it began charging admission ranging from $5 to $8 for foreign visitors who are not foreign military personnel.